All Episodes

 All right.

-So I it just it was fascinating to watch because she's convinced that there's cheating going on.
+It was fascinating to watch because she's convinced that there's cheating going on.

 She's convinced.

-So you're a cruise.
+So you're a cruise delegate.

-And even you, even you, you're going to vote for Trump.
+And even you, even you, you're going to vote for Trump?

 And she expected him to say no.